niellevince/smartcommit/README.md

 2. Run `smartc` in your repository
    - Use `--interactive` or `--patch` to select specific hunks/lines
    - Use `--files` to select specific files
-   - Use `--additional "context"` to provide additional context
+   - Use `--additional "instruction"` to provide additional instruction
    - Use `--only "context"` for selective commits
    - Use `--auto` or `-a` to skip confirmation
 3. Review the AI-generated commit message